-Implementation, at scale, of an Integrated Healthcare Precinct in Bunbury (specific location within the Bunbury Statistical Area Level 3, to be determined) and/or alternative Statistical Area Level 3 locations, with the aim of achieving a more integrated health system.
+Implementation, at scale, of an Integrated Healthcare Precinct, with the aim of achieving a more integrated system in Armadale (specific location within the Armadale Statistical Area Level 3 to be determined).

-The Precincts approach will involve several healthcare organisations including general practice, in a specific location, working together in an intentional, coordinated way to maximise health outcomes, cost efficiencies and improve the experience of individuals accessing services and clinicians providing them.
+The Precincts approach will involve several healthcare organisations including general practice, in the specific location, working together in an intentional, coordinated way to maximise health outcomes, cost efficiencies to improve the experience of individuals accessing services and clinicians providing them.
 The Precincts will aim to optimise care for people with mental health issues and other multiple long term health conditions.

-The approach is aligned to the objectives of the Quintuple Aim in Healthcare and with Priority actions of WA Primary Health Alliance's Population Health Strategy: Create a culture and mechanisms that promote safe, coordinated, person-centered and high-quality integrated care; and Mental Health Strategy: Support integration between general practice, local mental health services, specialist treatment services and social services through promotion of information sharing, transparent referral mechanisms and care pathways.
+The approach is aligned to the objectives of the Quintuple Aim in Healthcare and with Priority actions of WA Primary Health Alliance's Population Health Strategy: Create a culture and mechanisms that promote safe, coordinated, person-centred and high-quality integrated care; and Mental Health Strategy: Support integration between general practice, local mental health services, specialist treatment services and social services through promotion of information sharing, transparent referral mechanisms and care pathways.